oregister/n8n-nodes-openregister/README.md

 This package provides n8n community nodes to interact with the OpenRegister API from your workflows.
 See the official documentation at [docs.openregister.de](https://docs.openregister.de).

-OpenRegister provides programmatic access to structured company registry data from the Handels- and Unternehmensregister.
+OpenRegister provides programmatic access to structured company registry data from official sources in Germany.
 See what data exactly are available [here](https://docs.openregister.de/coverage).

 [Installation](#installation)
 [Operations](#operations)